 - Disruption of the brain’s communication with the body

-- Fatty liver– hepatic steatosis is literally too much fat on the surface of the liver and it often happens after days or weeks that include intense bursts of excessive drinking.
+- Fatty liver – hepatic steatosis is literally too much fat on the surface of the liver and it often happens after days or weeks that include intense bursts of excessive drinking11.

-- Alcoholic Hepatitis– This is a serious liver condition that develops upon long-term excessive alcohol consumption.
-It is, specifically, inflammation of the liver, and can cause symptoms including fatigue and fever, as well as jaundiced (yellowed) skin.
+- Alcoholic Hepatitis – This is a serious liver condition that develops upon long-term excessive alcohol consumption18.
+It is, specifically, inflammation of the liver, and can cause symptoms including fatigue and fever, as well as jaundiced (yellowed) skin13.

-- Cirrhosis– This is a result of the above conditions.
+- Cirrhosis – This is a result of the above conditions.
 It involves scarring from these terrible conditions.
-It takes time for this to develop, but college students who build up a tolerance to alcohol that causes them to drink more to be intoxicated; who think of drinking as part of a good time; and who start developing a psychological addiction to drink are doing their liver and themselves a great disservice.
+It takes time for this to develop, but college students who build up a tolerance to alcohol that causes them to drink more to be intoxicated; who think of drinking as part of a good time; and who start developing a psychological addiction to drink are doing their liver and themselves a great disservice13.

-- Nerve damage- A chronic excessive drinker may do permanent damage to one’s nerves.
+- Nerve damage – A chronic excessive drinker may do permanent damage to one’s nerves.
 As we know, nerves are the connection between mind and body.
-Damaged nerves can cause numbness, restricted movement, muscle damage.
+Damaged nerves can cause numbness, restricted movement, muscle damage1.

-- Pancreatitis- This disease means that enzymes attack the pancreas, leading to It also includes an increased heart rate, one of many heart issues associated with alcohol.
+- Pancreatitis – This disease means that enzymes attack the pancreas.
+It also includes an increased heart rate, one of many heart issues associated with alcohol.
 Other symptoms are vomiting and nausea, and major stomach pain that spreads to the back.

-- Alcoholic Cardiomyopathy– Alcohol abuse can affect the heart in many ways, including high blood pressure.
+- Alcoholic Cardiomyopathy – Alcohol abuse can affect the heart in many ways, including high blood pressure.
 Rather than listing all the individual maladies, we want the reader to be aware that alcoholism can be very damaging to the heart; one of the single worst conditions is alcoholic cardiomyopathy.
-This involves a weakened heart with the heart muscle not pumping hard enough.
+This involves a weakened heart with the heart muscle not pumping hard enough.19

-Alcohol abuse is linked to multiple forms of cancer, greatly increasing the risks of several of them:
+Alcohol abuse is linked to multiple forms of cancer, greatly increasing the risks of several of them3:

 Risk of Dependency

 Unfortunately, college students drink much more than this.
 Drinking too much on a regular basis can lead to a psychological addiction.
 These involves frequently feeling the need to drink in social situations, to lessen anxiety, to cope with upset, to celebrate, any time a game is on TV, etc. It can involve being angry or depressed when away from alcohol.
-In 2015, according to the NIAAA, 15.1 million adults in the U.S. suffered these symptoms (Alcohol Use Disorder) .
+In 2015, according to the NIAAA, 15.1 million adults in the U.S. suffered these Alcohol Use Disorder symptoms20.

 This in turn leads to a physical dependency.
 At this stage, the user will drink more and more because of a tolerance.
 It is then that withdrawal symptoms can pop up if drinking is reduced.
 Severe withdrawals happen when one goes without for as little as twelve hours.